turris-cz/sentinel-sview/README.md

 | 1mo   | 1d     | ~30   | 12h       |
 | 3mo   | 2d     | ~45   | 1d        |
 | 1y    | 1w     | ~52   | 1d        |

+## Flask commands

+Flask provides user-friendly command line interface.
+Using this interface a bunch of semi-useful commands was prepared.
+Using these commands the user can view state of jobs, cache and other things.
+The following commands are implemented:

+- `flask check-redis`
+  - Check state of data in redis.
+Prints list of cached and missing resource keys.
+- `flask clear-cache`
+  - Clear application cache, not the Redis cache
+- `flask clear-redis`
+  - Clear Redis cache
+- `flask queue-queries`
+  - Suggest caching of all precached resources.
+Only missing or outdated resources are refreshed.
+- `flask queue-query`
+  - Suggest caching of a single resource.
+Proceed only if the resource is missing or outdated.
+  - Resource name and period name are required
+  - E.g. `flask queue-query all_attackers_graph 1h`
+- `flask view-jobs`
+  - View running, failed, removed or other jobs.